Why Most AI Answering Services Require Manual Setup

 Australian Privacy Principles require careful handling of publicly available information.
 Automated research systems access only public-facing content, the same material any customer could find through Google.
 No data gets scraped from behind login pages, customer portals, or private social media accounts.

 The distinction matters for industries with strict confidentiality requirements.
 A psychologist's website lists their qualifications and therapeutic approaches, information they've chosen to make public.
-Patient testimonials on Google Reviews are also publicly available.
+Patient reviews on Google are also publicly available.
 The system learns from this public information without accessing any clinical records or private communications.

 What Happens After Automated Setup?